wp-plugins/youtube-channel/readme.txt

 If you does not see your latest video in your uplaods feed (which you can access at https://gdata.youtube.com/feeds/api/users/YOUR_YT_USERID/uploads by replacing YOUR_YT_USERID with your real youtube user ID), then YTC will not see it too.

 == Changelog ==
-= 2.1.1 =
+= 2.2.0 =
-* Add: open thumbnails in lightbox and stay on site, instead opening YouTube page
+* Add: open thumbnails in lightbox and stay on site, instead opening YouTube page (Magnific Popup jQuery library)
 * Add: play indicator for thumbnails
 * Add: shortcode [youtube_channel]
-* Add: settings page for default options for shortcodes
+* Add: tabbed settings page for default options for shortcodes
 * Add: Help tab for shortcode parameters
 * Change: moved parts of code to helper functions